 fter death of Friedrich II in 1909, the eldest of his ten children,

 Książ castle.
-The aesthetic changes of the building were accompanied by introduction of technical innovations such as electricity and central heating; as well as long-awaited waterworks, which had not been installed here before.
+Aesthetic changes of the building were accompanied by introduction of technical innovations such as electricity and central heating; as well as long-awaited waterworks, which had not been installed here before.
 Friedrich III Leopold Praschma (d.
 2000), the last pre-war owner of the castle, tried to continue his father's restoration project.
 His reign lasted only a decade, of which he spent a few years in German army, visiting Niemodlin only during his holidays.
 In this situation, the majority of current matters related to property management and protection against administrative decisions were handled by his wife, Sophie zu Hohelohe-Schillingsfürst (d.
 1981).
-Although she succeeded in preventing demolition of the gate building with the southern wall, planned at the end of 1941 due to the idea of widening the main communication road, the following year she had to hand over the 16th-century castle bells, confiscated by the Nazi authorities for war purposes.
+Although she succeeded in preventing demolition of gate building and the southern wall, planned at the end of 1941 due to the idea of widening the main communication road, the following year she had to hand over the 16th-century castle bells, confiscated by Nazi authorities for war purposes.
 After the Allied air raids on Germany's largest cities began, places for various institutions and organisations were urgently sought in smaller centres such as Niemodlin.
 So here, in March 1944, in several castle rooms, chests belonging to the State Archives were placed, and half a year later, more rooms were adapted for the needs of the I.G.
 Farbenindustrie concern, which used the slave labor of concentration camp prisoners.

 CASTLE FROM THE WEST, 1930S